10 steps to train employees to work with AI: a detailed guide for business

 Technical skills.

-Prompt engineering is the skill of phrasing queries correctly and refining model responses to get relevant results.
+Prompt engineering is the skill of formulating queries correctly and refining model responses to get relevant results.
 Proficiency with AI tools (ChatGPT, Midjourney, Copilot, AutoML) for text generation, data analysis, and visualization.
-Programming and machine learning basics: Python, the TensorFlow/PyTorch libraries, and a basic grasp of statistics and algebra.
+Programming and machine learning basics: Python, TensorFlow/PyTorch libraries, and basic knowledge of statistics and algebra.
 Data analysis and visualization: the ability to collect, clean, and interpret data using BI systems or spreadsheet tools.

 Soft skills.

-Critical thinking and fact-checking: it is important to assess the accuracy of AI outputs and spot potential biases.
-Creativity and innovation: generative models let you devise new products and approaches but require a creative eye.
-Adaptability and a capacity for continuous learning: AI technologies change fast, so specialists must update their knowledge regularly.
+Critical thinking and fact-checking: it is important to assess the accuracy of AI outputs and spot potential distortions.
+Creativity and innovation: generative models make it possible to create new products and approaches, but they require a creative mindset.
+Adaptability and continuous learning: AI technologies change quickly, so professionals must update their knowledge regularly.

 Ethical thinking and risk awareness: it is essential to recognize the risks of data leaks, discrimination and manipulation; separate training modules are dedicated to this.